elv3rs/fortuno-docs/docs/howtos/case-fixtures.rst

 opening and closing files, managing database connections, or precomputing values required by tests.

 Fortuno provides flexible mechanisms for implementing such fixtures.
 In this section, we will explore two main approaches: a **manual fixture** and an **automatic fixture**.
-We’ll start with a basic example and then move toward the more sophisticated setup.
+We'll start with a basic example and then move toward the more sophisticated setup.

-Throughout the examples, we’ll simulate a temporary file environment.
+Throughout the examples, we'll simulate a temporary file environment.
 The setup phase will involve creating and opening a temporary file, while the teardown will consist of closing and cleaning up the file.
 Each test will receive both the file name and its corresponding unit number as input parameters.
 To generate random file names, we use the following simple helper function: